Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ### Custom Attribute External Data

-Addtional we can create custome attributes that use external data
+Additional we can create custom attributes that use external data

 ```C#
         class HealthDamageFromCSVAttribute : DataAttribute